-Cheng researches how new tools and approaches can shape our thinking and interactions: looking at how and why influence what results.
-She studies how integrating collaboration, analysis, and fabrication into conceptual design can improve decision-making and streamline workflows.
-Her recent work in lightweight structures explores the expressive potential of sculpted surfaces and researches how surface geometry can interact with sun, wind, and water.
-Cheng is interested in maximizing spatial quality with minimal materials and effort.
-She finds aesthetic possibilities in cutting, bending, and joining materials, then explores their creative opportunities through computation.
-She uses parametric software to generate formal variations, then tests the effectiveness in aspects such as structure, shading, and ventilation using digital simulation or physical testing.
-Research into the potential of surface geometries began with Shaping Light: a project to study how cut and folded surfaces can generate evocative light gradients, as in sun-shading screens, luminaire shades, and art installations.
-To maximize the cooling effect of screens, Cheng has worked on Breathing Skins, a project to study the effects of screen morphology on airflow.
-For this, she partnered with Melbourne colleagues lead by Jane Burry, assisted by the UO Energy Studies in Buildings Lab experts.
-DON CORNER PROFESSOR | DEPARTMENT OF ARCHITECTURE e-mail dcorner@uoregon.edu phone 541-346-3614 office 262 Onyx Bridge MArch, UC Berkeley, 1974 BA, Dartmouth College, 1970
+Cheng researches how new tools can shape design thinking and interaction: looking at how and why they influence what results.
+She studies how digital collaboration, analysis, and prototyping in conceptual design can improve decision-making and streamline workflows.
+Cheng is interested in maximizing spatial experiences with minimal materials and effort.
+Her work in lightweight structures explores the expressive potential of connections and sculpted surfaces and researches how geometry can interact with sun, wind, and water.
+She began with Shaping Light: a project to study how cut and folded surfaces can generate evocative light gradients, as in sun-shading screens, luminaire shades, and art installations.
+To maximize the cooling effect of screens, Cheng has worked on Breathing Skins, a project to study the effects of screen morphology on airflow with Melbourne colleagues, assisted by the UO Energy Studies in Buildings Lab experts.
+She explores aesthetic possibilities with physical processes such as cutting, bending, and joining materials, creates variations with parametric design, then uses digital simulation or physical testing to understand performance (such as structure, shading, and ventilation).
+Most recently, with a grant from the UO Global Justice Project, Cheng has engaged global partners examining how rapidly deployable light weight building systems could enable political refugees and the unhoused to build their own homes.
+The focus of this Adaptable Housing project is on how connections can enable quick assembly and disassembly of local materials for sustainable re-use and re-configuration.